Get Ready To Winter Swim!

 9. Wade In

 Never jump or dive into cold water.
 Get in gradually by walking into increasingly deeper water, pausing for a moment once or twice to allow your submerged skin to adjust to the temperature of the water.
 Do not go out of your depth until the initial shock response has passed.
 As you wade in you can splash water onto your upper body and face to begin to get used to the temperature.
-Once you are in to your shoulders, dip your face in the water a few times before you start swimming properly so you can absorb the shock before you do anything too aerobic, then, keep moving and concentrate on keeping your breathing steady.
+Once you are in to your shoulders, dip your face in the water a few times before you start swimming properly so you can over come the Cold Shock response before you do anything too aerobic.
+Once swimming, try to keep moving and concentrate on keeping your breathing steady.

 10. Build Up Slowly